 - Duplicate: Creates a copy of the message and opens it for editing.
 You must complete the composer steps in order to send the new message.

-- Restart: Changes the status of a Canceled or Expired message to Active.
-See: Restart Message.
+Restart: Changes the status of a Canceled or Expired message to Active.
+See: Restart In-App Automation.
 This is effectively a shortcut to editing the message and either eliminating or specifying an end date.
 Expired messages can be restarted within a grace period of 14 days.
 After 14 days they can only be duplicated.

 View the API Payload